albar965/littlenavmap-manual/src/en/MENUS.rst

 The respective type is automatically enabled after a userpoint is added to the map.

+Custom userpoint categories show up in this menu too.

 See :doc:`USERPOINT` for more information on user defined waypoints.

 .. _show-flight-plan: